Goldfinger (band): Darrin's Coconut Ass: Live from Omaha, Stomping Ground, and Open Your Eyes (1999–2003)

-On November 9, 1999 Goldfinger released Darrin's Coconut Ass: Live from Omaha, a collection of 8 cover songs from the band.
+On November 9, 1999, Goldfinger released Darrin's Coconut Ass: Live from Omaha, a collection of 8 cover songs from the band.
 Goldfinger's third studio LP was Stomping Ground, which was released on March 28, 2000.
-The album sold poorly in the US but was a modest hit in some European countries, thanks to their cover of Nena's "99 Luftballons" sung partly in German.
+The album sold poorly in the US but was a modest hit in some European countries, thanks to their cover of Nena's "99 Red Balloons" sung partly in German.
 In 2000, during their tour of England, Goldfinger recorded one of their sets, issuing the live Foot in Mouth, available only at shows and through the band's official website.
 In 2001, Goldfinger announced that Charlie Paulson was leaving the band and was being replaced by former Ünloco member, Brian Arthur.
 Their next album, Open Your Eyes (2002), was the first for their new record label, Jive/Zomba.
 On this album, the band abandoned much of its ska influences in favor of a more heavy sound.
 Furthermore, some of the lyrics discussed animal rights, a subject which had not been touched upon in earlier albums.
 The band recorded a music video for the title track of the album, which was also focused on animal rights.

 Disconnection Notice and return of Charlie Paulson (2004–2006)

 In early 2005, they released its first album for their new label, Maverick Records, titled Disconnection Notice, which was written, produced and recorded all throughout 2004.
 The song "Wasted" from the album was released as a single.
 The CD was less well received compared to former Goldfinger albums.
 In 2005, Brian departed from the band after the release of the album.
-Shortly after Brians departure, Goldfinger announced that their original guitarist Charlie Paulson would return.
+Shortly after Brian's departure, Goldfinger announced that their original guitarist Charlie Paulson would return.
 Charlie returned to the stage playing three songs at the Key Club in LA when the band finished a Western USA tour.